geosolutions-it/MapStore2/docs/developer-guide/building-and-developing.md

 `npm test`

-You can also have a continuosly running watching test runner, that will execute the complete suite each time a file is changed, launching:
+You can also have a continuously running watching test runner, that will execute the complete suite each time a file is changed, launching:

 `npm run continuoustest`